iMESchelp!

 The “Create Palette” tool utilizes the colourpicker tool from the colourpicker package, enabling users to interactively select colors for their palette.
 Subsequently, iMESc employs colorRampPalette to generate customized color palettes suitable for graphical outputs.

-Create Palette
+Gif S7.9 - Create Palette

-Create Palette
+Gif S7.9 - Create Palette

 7.10 Savepoint